drinkbird/drinkbird.github.io/_posts/blog/2021-05-25-the-prisoners-dilemma.md

 As it turns out, we deal with situations like the Prisoner's Dilemma all the time, in various forms and sizes.
 By acting in our self-interest and focusing on immediate rewards, we can easily undermine the outcome of a whole group, with potentially devastating long-term consequences.

 A typical example would be the use of pirated software.
-In theory, a creator should be able to survive financially, even if a small number of individuals use unauthorised copies of his software.
+In theory, a creator should be able to survive financially, even if a small number of individuals use unauthorized copies of his software.
 For any individual, the ideal scenario would be to use the software for free and let everyone else deal with supporting the creator.

 But if everyone were to use the software for free, the creator wouldn't survive in their profession, hence it wouldn't be viable to create the software in the first place.
 Preventing software to be created is a negative outcome for all parties, so perhaps in the long run it is preferable for everyone to do their part and support creativity, rather than punish it.